airayzing/Help-Docs-v2/product-guides-and-training/must-know-how-of-eleapi/manging-team-roles-and-users.md

 # 👨‍💼 Manging team roles & Users

 {% hint style="info" %}
-Please note: Only the King (Paid) plan have the feature of having more than one team member (i.e. three), if you need more than that, Please request the EleAPI support team for the same.
+Please note: Only the King (Paid) plan have the feature of having more than one team member (i.e. three), if you need more than that, Please request the eleapi support team for the same.
 {% endhint %}

 ## User & Roles

 Here are brief definitions of users and Roles.

 **Team Users** are client team members with assigned roles and permissions within the platform.
 These roles define what actions they can perform and what they can access, such as configuring chatbots, managing content, or viewing analytics.
-Team Users in EleAPI help streamline collaboration and access control in the EleApi building and management process.
+Team Users in eleapi help streamline collaboration and access control in the eleapi building and management process.

 **Team Roles** are the module-based permission (such as view, edit, None) for any roles that can be assigned to different team members.

 ## Manage Roles & Users

-In EleAPI, you can efficiently manage team roles and users to streamline access and permissions within your account.
+In eleapi, you can efficiently manage team roles and users to streamline access and permissions within your account.
 Here's a step-by-step guide on how to do it:

-#### **Step 1: Access the** EleAPI **Dashboard**
+#### **Step 1: Access the** eleapi **Dashboard**

-* Log in to your EleAPI account and access the dashboard.
+* Log in to your eleapi account and access the dashboard.

 #### **Step 2: Navigate to the "Team" Section**